Numerical Propagation#

 Non-Keplerian#

-Class representing the Stark problem.
-In pykep, abusing a term well established in electrodynamics, this is the initial value problem of a fixed inertial thrust mass-varying spacecraft orbiting a main body and described by the equations:
+Class representing the zero_hold_kep problem.
+In pykep, using a term well established in electrodynamics, this is the initial value problem of a fixed inertial thrust mass-varying spacecraft orbiting a main body and described by the equations:

 \[\begin{split}\left\{ \begin{array}{l} \dot{\mathbf r} = \mathbf v \\ \dot{\mathbf v} = -\frac{\mu}{r^3} \mathbf r + \frac{\mathbf T}{m} \\ \dot m = - \frac{|\mathbf T|}{I_{sp} g_0} \end{array}\right.\end{split}\]